 This chair was drab and ugly.
+I spotted it as soon as a pulled up to a yard sale.
 On the other hand, it was very sturdy and had nice clean lines.
 I had been looking for a simple but inexpensive chair to put next to my back door.
 It’s outside but under a carport and the area stays dry.
 I wanted a place to sit down and change my muddy shoes when I come in from the garden and I knew this could work for me.

 So I reached in my pocket only to remember that I had left my cash at home on the end table.
 I promised that I’d make a quick run to a nearby ATM and come right back to pay the man.
 He asked me how much money I did have on hand.
 When I responded “fifty-three cents,” the man said he’d take it.
 Apparently, he was hot and tired and just didn’t feel like hauling the larger items back to his shed.

 I packed up my .53 chair and started my drive home.
 As I drove home, my head filled up with plans.
 I knew I had paint on hand.
 Also, I had just picked up a remnant yard of fabric for just $1 at the fabric shop.
 I wanted to make this chair very special.
 Moreover, I was getting away with it for CHEAP!

 When I finished painting and re-covering the seat, it was still missing a little something special.
 I decided to have the word “Welcome” across the back.
 I had wanted a “Welcome Chair” for some time but hadn’t found a chair with a simple, unadorned back like this one.

 This was what the chair looked like when I purchased it.

 I started by sanding the chair until all shiny, stained areas were removed.
 I used 120 grit sandpaper.
 It took two passes with the sander to get the old stain removed.
 To get in the narrow areas, I used the sanding wheel on my Dremel tool.